10 Best Figure Skates For under $200 (2023)

 A drawback comes with the blade.

-The nickel-plated blade may need occasional sharpening or replacing.
+The nickel-plated blade may need occasional sharpening or replacement.

-However, if you need a skate to just get started, try this one.
+However, if you need a skate to just get started, try the American Athletic Women's.
+Great skates for kids!

 Botal Dagmar Figure Skates